VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `DeltaSeconds`: A `float` representing the time step over which the forces are applied.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` where the results of force application are stored.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` where the results of force application are stored.

 ### Process
 1. **Force Application**: Adds any pending impulses and scaled forces to the character's velocity.